mars0i/clj-agentscript1/README.md

 running it, and you should see a Clojurescript REPL prompt in your original shell window.
 When you save changes to src/cljmodel/core.cljs, the code will be compiled and the browser will reload the new configuration.
-You can inspect variables in the running system at the REPL prompt.
+It's possible to inspect variables in the running system at the REPL prompt.

 To create a standalone version of this model that can be installed on the web (for example), exit from the repl (Ctrl-D will do the job), and